matafela/pybullet_grasp_annotator_robotiq_85/README.md

 python robotic_85_test.py

 ### in simulation
-press `S` in simulation and see the position and orientation of grasp center printed in console
+press `Z` in simulation and see the simulated position and orientation of grasp center printed in console